Mark Pavelich: Personal life

 Pavelich married Sue Koski on September 11, 1985.
 The couple had one daughter, Tarja, in 1987 and divorced in 1989.
 He married Kara Burmachuk in 1994, and they had no children.

 When Pavelich was 18, he killed 15-year-old Ricky Holgers in a hunting incident which authorities deemed accidental.
-His second wife Kara died at age 44 in a fall that authorities deemed accidental from a second-story balcony at their Lutsen, Minnesota, home on September 6, 2012.
+His second wife Kara died at age 44 in a fall that authorities deemed accidental from a balcony at their Lutsen, Minnesota, home on September 6, 2012.
 To "some", the death was "suspicious".

 In April 2014, Pavelich put his Olympic medal up for auction, with bidding beginning at $62,500.
 The medal sold in May 2014 for $262,900 through Dallas-based auction house Heritage Auctions.

 Health and legal issues

 Pavelich was arrested on August 15, 2019, for assaulting a neighbor with whom he had earlier been fishing, after he believed the neighbor had put something into his beer.
-He was charged with four felony counts: second and third-degree assault, possession of a short-barreled shotgun, and possession of a firearm with a missing or altered serial number.
+He was charged with four felony counts: second and third degree assault, possession of a short-barreled shotgun, and possession of a firearm with a missing or altered serial number.
 Pavelich was ruled incompetent to stand trial and was ordered committed to a secure treatment facility.
-In August 2020, Pavelich was granted court approval for transfer to a lower-security setting for treatment.
+In August 2020, Pavelich was granted court approval for transfer to a lower security setting for treatment.
 Pavelich's sister, Jean Gevik, stated that she believed he was suffering from chronic traumatic encephalopathy (CTE), and had noticed behavioral changes in the years leading up to the incident which led to his arrest.

 Pavelich died on March 4, 2021, at a residential treatment center in Sauk Centre, Minnesota.
 His death was ruled a suicide by asphyxiation.